jamesbescos/lafc-dev-test/README.md

     ```sh
         docker-compose up --build -d
     ```
-2. (Optional) Test your connection and that there is data.
+2. (Optional) Test your connection and that seeding was successful.
     ```sh
         docker exec -it postgres psql -U lafc_user -d lafc_dev -c "SELECT COUNT(*) FROM events;"
     ```
     or use your prefered db client (you can connect via 'jdbc:postgresql://localhost:5432/lafc_dev'.
 Credentials are in 'docker-compose.yml')
 3. (Optional) View answers directly in database.
 Answers to the questions are saved as views in the database named the following:
     - vw_question_1
     - vw_question_2
     - vw_question_3
     - vw_question_4
     You can see the underlying queries of a view in 'db/migrations/views.sql', or by running the query:
     ```sql
         SELECT definition
         FROM pg_views
         WHERE viewname = '<view name>';
     ```
-4. Open broswer to 'https://localhost:4444' to view assignment submissions.
+4. Open browser to 'https://localhost:4444' to view assignment submissions.
 5. Stop the containers
     ```sh
         docker-compose down